doomemacs/doomemacs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: "Bug report"
+name: Bug report
-about: "Something went wrong, please fix it!"
+about: Something went wrong, please fix it!
+labels: is:bug
 title: "[BUG] "
-labels: "is:bug", "status:pending-review"
+assignees: ''
 ---

-**Describe the bug**
+**Describe the issue**
-Begin with a short description of what the bug is.

-Some tips on writing a good bug report:
+Start with a brief 1 or 2 sentence summary of issue.

+Then follow with a longer explanation, if necessary.
+Here are some suggestions on what to include:
-- Explain what you expected to see and what actually happened
+- What you expected vs what actually happened
-- Include screenshots/casts of your issue, if possible
+- Screenshots/casts of your issue
-- Add a link to your private config, if available
+- A link to your private config
-- Expand on phrases like "it does not work" and clarify what commands are bound on non-default keybinds.
+- Labels for any keys you reference (use `SPC h k` to inspect a key)
-- Check your \*Messages\* buffer for warnings or errors (`SPC h e` or `M-x view-echo-area-messages`).
+- Any warnings or errors logged to \*Messages\* (`SPC h e` or `M-x view-echo-area-messages`).

+<details><pre>
-- Include a backtrace of the error, if possible.
-To acquire a backtrace, first you must turn on `debug-on-error` then recreate the error.
-To do so, either:
+If available, please a backtrace of the error here.

+To acquire a backtrace, enable `debug-on-error` then recreate the error.
+Here are ways to enable `debug-on-error`:
-  - Turn on debug mode on the fly with `M-x toggle-debug-on-error`,
+- `M-x toggle-debug-on-error`,
 - Start Emacs with `emacs --debug-init`
-  - Or, if the error occurred while using `bin/doom`, use the `-d` or `--debug` switches, or the `DEBUG` environment variable.
+- If the error occurred while using `bin/doom`, use the `-d`/`--debug`
-- If the backtrace is especially long, put it in
-  <details><pre>...</pre></details> tags.
+- switches or the `DEBUG` environment variable.
+</pre></details>

 **Steps to reproduce**